abegur/nba_model/2nd_Model/README.md

 Feature engineering: the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.

 ### findAvgs
-Finds the ten day rolling average for each team for each game in each attribute
+Finds the ten day rolling average for each team for each game in each attribute This function, essentially, calculates the rolling averages for each feature for each team by filtering out the "noise" from the dataset.
+As a result, I create a csv file with all features which calcuates the average from the past ten games for a particular team.

 ### combine_Teams
 Combines rows for teams that play against each other and sorts the rows based on game date